Civility

 Growing up, in a love-strong but financially-fragile family, my mother had "good dishes."
 My three sisters and I rotated the responsibility of washing dishes after each meal.
 During one of my times to do the dishes, my mother witnessed me carelessly carrying an armful of dishes from the table to the sink; she banned me from washing the good dishes.
 "Thank you Jesus!"

 As an ordained United Methodist Church minister, when I speak at home or around the country, I am exceedingly particular about the language I use to express my support for, or opposition to, political or policy positions.
+I am humble enough to recognize clearly that the voice of God that I hear is sometimes really my voice in disguise, and therefore I am on guard to prevent my ideology from becoming my theology; to do so is dangerously divisive and further encourages political division.

 It is time.